System-Wide Accessibility Improvements

 Orange Line

-There are 20 Orange Line stations, and all of them are accessible.
+All 20 Orange Line stations are accessible.

 - Construct new, secondary elevators at key locations and modernize select existing elevators

-- Resolve minor-moderate barriers throughout the system
+- Resolve minor-to-moderate barriers throughout the system

 Red Line

-There are 22 Red Line stations, and all of them are accessible.
+All 22 Red Line stations are accessible.

 - Construct new, secondary elevators at key locations and modernize select existing elevators

-- Resolve minor-moderate barriers throughout the system
+- Resolve minor-to-moderate barriers throughout the system

 Blue Line